Skip navigation

 Make sure your thermostat is set to “cool” and not just “fan” or “off.”
 Double-check the temperature setting to ensure it’s lower than your current indoor temperature.
 If it’s a battery-powered unit, replace the batteries.
 Smart thermostats may also need firmware updates or Wi-Fi resets to stay functional.

-4. Dirty Outdoor Unit
+4. Cleaning a Dirty Outdoor AC Unit

 The outdoor condenser unit needs proper airflow to work efficiently.
 If it’s surrounded by dirt, leaves, or overgrown plants, its performance can drop dramatically.